Rabbi Dr. Donniel Hartman

 Temple Beth Emet

 About the Shalom Hartman Institute: The Shalom Hartman Institute is one of the leading centers of Jewish thought and education, serving Israel and world Jewry.
-Our mission is to strengthen Jewish peoplehood, identity and pluralism and ensure that Judaism is a compelling force for good in the 21st century.
+Their mission is to strengthen Jewish peoplehood, identity and pluralism and ensure that Judaism is a compelling force for good in the 21st century.

 The Rose Project of JFFS thanks the Jewish Community Foundation of Orange County and American Jewish Committee, Orange County Chapter, for their generous support for this program.